bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

-A reasonable compromise is to use a [signal blocking pouch](https://micahflee.com/2015/11/some-thoughts-on-faraday-bags-and-operational-security) when you explicitly do **not** want a smartphone to potentially eavesdrop.
+A reasonable compromise is to use a [signal blocking pouch](https://micahflee.com/2015/11/some-thoughts-on-faraday-bags-and-operational-security) when you explicitly do **not** want a smartphone to potentially eavesdrop or track you.
 A signal blocking pouch is a [faraday cage](https://en.wikipedia.org/wiki/Faraday_cage), it will block all incoming and outgoing signals to the encased smartphone.